wanyuenmei/quilt/docs/Dev.md

 ## Protobufs
 If you change any of the proto files, you'll need to regenerate the protobuf code.
-This requres you to install the protobuf compiler found [here](https://developers.google.com/protocol-buffers/).
+This requires you to install the protobuf compiler found [here](https://developers.google.com/protocol-buffers/).
 And alls proto-gen-go.